 I have been a professional interpreter for almost 15 years.
-I am accredited at the European Institutions and I am a certified community interpreter.
-Right now I live in Brussels.
+I am accredited at the European Institutions and I am a state authorized public service interpreter.
+2009–2013, I lived in Brussels.
 So much for the dull basic facts.

 I love interpreting, all facets of interpreting.
 I find it truly fascinating and exciting, both sitting in a booth and interpreting heads of states or world leader, and sitting together with a client in the court or at the hospital.
 I regularly experience that I make a difference which is of course very rewarding.
 Not to mention the adrenaline boost you get when you open the microphone or walk into the courtroom.
 I am a person of the spoken word, not the written word (which is obvious to readers of the blog).